Our Mechanical engineering scheme for graduates

 Who you are

 You’re a logical thinker who’s adept at finding creative solutions to challenging problems.
 Resourceful and hardworking, you’re comfortable managing your own time to ensure you get the job done.
 Using your strong interpersonal skills, you’re able to build relationships with colleagues, suppliers and customers.
-You are flexible and don’t mind travelling across the country to seek out training and development opportunities.
+You're flexible and don’t mind traveling to attend training opportunities at various locations to develop your personal skill set.

 How long is the scheme?

 Where you’ll be based

-Opportunities are available across Britain, at locations including: Birmingham, Derby, Glasgow, London, Manchester, Milton Keynes, Swindon and York.
+Opportunities are available across Britain, at locations including: Stratford, Derby, York, Glasgow, London, Basingstoke, Reading, Bristol, Swindon, Birmingham, Milton Keynes

 What you’ll be doing